 - To take Social Security before age 70, the financial and non-financial benefits of claiming Social Security early should outweigh the benefits of deferral.

 If you live a longer than average life, you will very likely receive more in Social Security if you wait until age 70 to claim.
 However, in numerous situations, we have advocated for earlier enrollment if the client’s situation justifies doing so.
-In most of these instances, the rationale is a combination of both math and reaching some personal objective important to the client.
+In most of these instances, the rationale is a combination of both math and reaching personal objectives that are important to the client.
 Below, I will highlight just a few of the strong cases involving claiming Social Security early and its alternative uses other than providing a living income.

-Gifting (charitable and personal)
+Gifting (Charitable and Personal)

-We are fortunate to work with a generous client base but fully understand that one’s resources may not allow the generosity the client desires.
-A client who previously had planned on waiting until age 70 to claim Social Security could, for example, claim it a few years earlier to provide substantial financial assistance to grandchildren for help with college, or to provide funding to a charitable cause of great importance to the client.
+We are fortunate to work with a generous client base, but we fully understand that one’s resources may not allow the generosity the client desires.
+A client, who previously had planned on waiting until age 70 to claim Social Security could, for example, claim a few years earlier to provide substantial financial assistance to grandchildren for help with college, or to provide funding to a charitable cause of great importance to the client.
 We see the non-financial benefits in clients when they are generous; we try to encourage generosity in clients during their lives so they can witness the benefits to the recipient and in many cases of family gifts, give at a time when the recipient is in the greatest need.

 Income or Estate Protection

-We occasionally come across married clients who have a lot of financial risk built into their unique situation.
+We occasionally come across married clients who have a lot of financial risks built into their unique situation.
 One example could be when one spouse receives a substantial pension that ends when that person dies.
 Another example could be a married couple with a substantial net worth, taxable at the estate tax level, that is largely comprised of illiquid assets like land or a private business.
-Social Security income could prove very valuable as a resource to pool over time and invest or even fund permanent life insurance.
+Social Security income could prove very valuable as a resource to pool over time and invest, or even fund, permanent life insurance.

-To consider taking at your Social Security Full Retirement age (i.e. age 67), the rationale to do so should outweigh the 8% annual benefit of deferral.
-As Financial Advocates, our job is to help our clients weigh both the financial and personal factors at play in a given situation.
+To consider taking at your Social Security Full Retirement age, the rationale to do so should outweigh the 8% annual benefit of deferral.
+As Financial Advocates, our job is to help our clients weigh both the financial and personal factors at play in each situation.
 If we see a planning scenario where the personal benefits to our client outweigh the financial costs, we are going to support and advocate for our client in that situation.